greggman/hft-2-button-gamejam/README.md

 often slow.
 If you'd like help loading images and using them or using WebGL for either 2d or 3d just ask.

+## Setting your game's name

+It would be nice if you'd pick name and id for you game.

+Edit `package.json` and change the `name`, `description` and `id`

+You can type `hft check` to make sure everything is ok, or just ask.